31st Marine Expeditionary Unit: Vietnam War

+Combat operations

-The 31st Marine Expeditionary Unit was activated on 1 March 1967 as Special Landing Force Alpha, for operations in Vietnam.
-It made the first of many amphibious deployments from Okinawa to the coast of Vietnam on 10 April 1967.
+The 31st Marine Expeditionary Unit was commissioned on March 1, 1967, as Special Landing Force Alpha, for operations in Vietnam.
+The unit made the first of many amphibious deployments from Okinawa to the coast of Vietnam on April 10, 1967.

-The first operation actually conducted was on 14 April 1967, when the MEU conducted a rescue of the crew of the SS Silver Peak, a Panamanian vessel run aground by Typhoon Violet, in vicinity of Minami Ko Shima Island, Japan.

-Days later, it was committed to Operation Union, a search and destroy mission in Vietnam.
+The first operation conducted was on April 14, 1967, when the MEU conducted a rescue of the crew of the SS Silver Peak, a Panamanian vessel run aground by Typhoon Violet, in vicinity of Minami Ko Shima Island, Japan.
+Days later, SLF Alpha was committed to Operation Union, a search and destroy mission in Vietnam.

-It was during this period of intense combat that Special Landing Force Alpha earned the Presidential Unit Citation.
+It was during this period of intense combat that SLF Alpha earned the Presidential Unit Citation.
 The unit participated in continuing combat operations ashore over the next three years, including the Vietnam Tet counteroffensive in 1969, while returning to Okinawa periodically for re-outfitting and the rotation of forces.

-Special Landing Force Alpha was officially designated as the 31st Marine Amphibious Unit (MAU) on 24 November 1970.
+Special Landing Force Alpha was officially designated as the 31st Marine Amphibious Unit (MAU) on November 24, 1970.
 Once more the unit returned to the Gulf of Tonkin.
-This time, however, the 31st MAU would not be committed to overt land operations as the Vietnam War was winding down.
+This time, however, the 31st MAU was not be committed to overt land operations as the Vietnam War was winding down.
 The 31st MAU performed presence missions and conducted a series of special operations through May 1971.
 From June 1971 until April 1975, the 31st MAU conducted many deployments to the waters off Vietnam.

+Operation Eagle Pull

-The 31st MAU was then directed to the Gulf of Thailand for Operation Eagle Pull, the American Embassy evacuation by air of Phnom Penh, Cambodia, which took place on 12 April 1975.
+On January 6, 1975, Commander in Chief Pacific Command (CINCPAC) placed the 31st MAU on 96-hour alert to move the evacuation fleet into the Gulf of Thailand for the possible implementation of Operation Eagle Pull, the evacuation of the United States Embassy in Phnom Penh, Cambodia.
+On the afternoon of April 11, 1975, the 31st MAU received orders to execute Operation Eagle Pull.

+At 06:00 on April 12, 12 x CH-53s of HMH-462 launched from the deck of the USS Okinawa and moving a security force of 36o Marines ashore.
+The majority of the evacuation proceeded smoothly with HMH-462 transporting 84 US nationals and 205 Cambodians and third country nationals.
+By 10:41 all the evacuees, including Ambassador John Gunther Dean and President Saukham Khoy had been extracted.
+Helicopters of HMH-463, operating from the USS Hancock, began to land to extract the ground security force.
+Beginning at approximately 10:50, 107 mm rocket and 82 mm mortar fire began impacting in the vicinity of LZ Hotel.
+At 10:59, the last element of 2nd Battalion, 4th Marines left the zone and the last Marine helicopter landed on USS Okinawa at 12:15.

+On April 13, the evacuees were flown to U-Tapao Air Base in Thailand and Amphibious Ready Group Alpha proceeded to the South China Sea to rendezvous with Task Force 76 as it stood by to implement Operation Frequent Wind, the evacuation of Saigon.